AtriOmar/rbk-challenge/README.md

 ## Project Highlights

-- **Responsive Design:** Ensures a great user experience across devices.
+- **Responsive Design:** A great user experience across devices (The main focus was on the large screen version.
+Even though it's a responsive UI, the user experience is not 100% great on mobile devices).
+- **Persistance:** Data is stored immediately in local storage so that you don't lose your data after refreshing.
-- **Real-Time Data Handling:** Data is stored in local storage for persistence.
-Updates happen in real time.
+- **Real-Time Data Handling:** Data is updated in real time, you see the change while you are changing.
-- **Drag and Drop Animation:** Smooth animation for a better user experience.
+- **Drag and Drop Animation:** Smooth animation for a better user experience while re-ordering and modifying the links.

 ## Ranking